 What Drives Probate Cost in California

-Probate cost is a stack of charges, not a single number.
-Court filing fees are the visible starting point, but many estates also incur additional notice costs, certified-copy charges, property recordings, appraisals, and legal fees.
+Court filing fees are the visible starting point, but many estates also pay for certified copies, notice or publication, property recordings, appraisals, and legal help.

 Local court practices and line-item charges can still vary within California, even when statewide rules are similar.